veerpawan/veerpawan/README.md

 ### Hola, Pawan Soni! 👋

-- 🔭 I’m currently working on Chetu Inc. as Software Enginner.
+- 🔭 I’m currently working in Chetu Inc. as Software Enginner.
 - 🌱 I’m currently learning Kotlin.
 - 👯 I’m looking to collaborate on Tech Stuffs.
 - 🤔 I’m looking for help with other tech members.